Why Does God Allow Suffering and Punishment?

-Some of us will have such a lack of trust in God’s will through the cross, we will hide from the world as we ignore our call to serve and save souls, and we will focus mostly on protecting ourselves from suffering.
+Some of us have such a lack of trust in God’s will through the cross, we hide from the world as we ignore our call to serve and save souls, and we focus mostly on protecting ourselves from suffering.
 Oh, but that isn’t The Way…serving our neighbor through fulfilling God wills for the salvation of souls is.

 Having concern for our neighbor and his well being–his physical and most importantly his spiritual needs— needs to be where our mindset should be…not concern for ourselves as we try to avoid a cross.

 Sure, we want to protect others from suffering unnecessarily, and we shouldn’t go looking to run into a swarm of bees either (unless it is God’s will).
 But our priorities must be that of God’s: our spiritual well-being as our first and greatest concern.
 And of course we should protect our tabernacles (our bodies) but only within moderation and never ever at the expense of neglecting another child of God.
 If we server others, so to love God, God will take care of us (allow only what is best for our Eternal Life to occur).
 This we must believe.